 Risk: scars and infections Solution: The magnetic MM beads could be developed to be injectable.

 Risk: Not only do all signals have to be further amplified to a high degree, but sending them is also very computationally intensive.
 Solution: Artificial intelligence can solve the problem

 Risk: Technology and primarily research must become more cost-effective Solution: Technologies such as 3D printers and falling chip costs can reduce costs in the long term.

 What is the risk of wearing an orthosis?

 We recommend contacting your doctor.
 You may experience the following symptoms:

-Neurorehabilitation as a generic term deals with all neurological clinical pictures, both in medicine and in therapy and as an aid.
-Primarily belongs to central nervous clinical pictures, in which the brain and or the spinal cord was damaged.
+Neurorehabilitation as a generic term deals with all neurological clinical pictures, both in medicine and in therapy and as aids.
+Primarily, this includes central nervous disease patterns in which the brain and or the spinal cord was damaged.